AMVCHome/JH-Getting-and-Cleaning-Data/CookBook.md

 # Introduction

 The script `run_analysis.R`
-- creats ProjectData folder if it does not exist.
+- creates ProjectData folder, if it does not exist in current working directory.
-- downloads the required data from: http://archive.ics.uci.edu/ml/index.html
+- downloads required data from: http://archive.ics.uci.edu/ml/index.html
-- read downloaded files into data table and appropriately labels the columns with descriptive names
+- reads downloaded files into data table and appropriately labels columns with descriptive names
-- (combo.data.all) merges (cbind and then rbing) the training and test sets to create one data set
+- merges (using cbind and then rbing) training and test sets to create one data set (combo.data.all)
-- (filtered.data) extracts only the measurements (features) on the mean and standard deviation for each measurement
+- extracts only the measurements (features) on the mean and standard deviation for each measurement (filtered.data)
-- (join.data) replaces `activity` values in the dataset with descriptive activity names by joining activity info
+- replaces `activity` values in the dataset with descriptive activity names by joining activity info (join.data)
-- (tidy.data) creates a second, independent tidy dataset with an average of each variable for each each activity and each subject.
+- creates a second tidy dataset with an average of each variable for each each activity and each subject. (tidy.data)
-- (UCI_HAR_tidy.txt) The processed tidy data set is exported as txt and csv file for easy view.
+- outputs the processed tidy data set as txt and csv file for easy view.(UCI_HAR_tidy.txt & (UCI_HAR_tidy.csv)

 # run_analysis.R

 - The script assumes that `plyr` library is already installed.
 - The script is sequenced to perfoem all the steps mentioned above in that order.
-- To excute, run this R file in any directory, where you have acess to write.
+- To excute, run this R file in current working directory, where you have acess to write.

 # The original data set